codereveryday/JustGotEasy/README.md

 	NoSQLMap                        by codingo, tcsstool
 	Evil-Droid                      by Mascerano Bachir
 	Iftop                           by Paul Warren, Chris Lightfoot
+	Lazy script                     by arismelachroinos
+	routersploit 			by thereat9
+	Impulse				by LimerBoy
+	githacktools			by GitHackTools
+	PENTESTING-BIBLE		by blaCCkHatHacEEkr
+        wpscan 				by wpscanteam
+	hacker-roadmap			by sundowndev
+	 Osmedeus 			by j3ssie

 	MORE ARE BEING ADDED ON EVERY UPDATE

 **Wifi password scripts**